BeNsAeI/ShaderProject/README.md

 - Shaders are coded exclusivly in GLSL
 - GLIB file is a GLMan compatiblity file.
 For more information, please refer to (http://web.engr.oregonstate.edu/~mjb/glman/)
 - Folder is required to contain 4 screenshots (figures) describing the effect
-- Each figure's name should describe what is happening or it needs to have a caption
 - A ".md" file called "Description.md", that describes all the effects, uniform variables and potential use cases for each shader. it must include:
 -- Title
 -- Author